-(29) "Financial accommodation contract" means an agreement under which a person extends a financial accommodation to a licensee and which does not create a security interest in a transaction subject to [Article 9 of the Uniform Commercial Code].
+(29) "Financial accommodation contract" means an agreement under which a person extends a financial accommodation to a licensee and which does not create a security interest governed by [Article 9 of the Uniform Commercial Code].
 The agreement may be in any form, including a license or lease.